request/request/README.md

   chain used a tunneling proxy.
 * `proxyHeaderWhiteList` - A whitelist of headers to send to a tunneling proxy.
+* `proxyHeaderExclusiveList` - A whitelist of headers to send exclusively to a tunneling proxy and not to destination.

 The callback argument gets 3 arguments: